pivotal-cf/docs-build-service/installing.md

       }
     }
    ```
-   This file should be created in `/tmp/parameters.json` this location can be changed but
+   This file should be created in `/tmp/parameters.json`.
+This location can be changed but
    the `duffle install` command must be updated accordingly.

    Parameters information: